 AUD Exam Pass Rates

-The AUD pass rates have fallen slightly in the past six years, but overall have remained about the same.
+The AUD pass rates have fallen slightly in the past six years but has remained about the same overall.
 The 2010 high of 50.77% hasn’t been reached again since.
 With the exception of 2nd quarter scores, 2016 and 2017 are below the average of the last seven years.

 AUD CPA Exam Study Tips